co-cart/co-cart/README.md

 **Requires PHP:** 5.6
 **WC requires at least:** 3.2.0
 **WC tested up to:** 3.4.4
-**Stable tag:** 1.0.4
+**Stable tag:** 1.0.5
 **License:** GPL v2 or later

 Provides additional REST API endpoints for WooCommerce to enable the ability to add, view, count, update and delete items from the cart.

-## Overview 🔔
+## 🔔 Overview

-WooCommerce REST API is great but it’s missing one important endpoint that allows you to manage the cart.
-That is Cart REST API for WooCommerce comes in.
+CoCart, also written as co-cart, is a REST API for WooCommerce.
+Accessing the cart via the REST API was highly requested by mobile and app developers and was missing from the core of WooCommerce.

+So I built it.
+Tada!

-Cart REST API for WooCommerce is created for developers 💻 in mind and allows you to use WooCommerce’s REST API to its full potential providing the option to create a full app 📱 for your store powered by WooCommerce.
+It allows you to use WooCommerce’s REST API to its full potential providing the option to create a full web or mobile app 📱 for your store powered by WooCommerce.

 ### Is This Free?